geostan: Bayesian spatial analysis

 • The RStan ecosystem Interfaces easily with many high-quality R packages for Bayesian modeling.

-• Custom spatial models Tools for building custom spatial models in Stan.
+• Custom spatial models Tools for building custom spatial or network models in Stan.

 Installation